MephresGH/StandbyCleanerLite/README.md

 # StandbyCleanerLite
-An open source, lightweight alternative to the popular Standby list cleaner from wj32, written in C#.
+An open source, lightweight alternative to the popular Standby list cleaner from wj32, written in C# by Mephres.

 - This repository is dedicated to the above mentioned application.
 This application only clears the standby lists that are of the priority 0 to 7.
 - This minimal alternative was made for those who do not need, want or cannot use the additional parameters, commands of the original application without facing complications of any kind.